GI-STANDARDS/clipper/README.md

-# working on it insha allah it will be released soon
+# working on it Insha’Allah it will be released soon